 Part quality has never been a stranger to MVS Forums.
 In fact, I’d put it up against any other subject in terms of the levels of emotion and sheer number of posts it generates.

 This fine example of aftermarket parts inequality caught my eye last night because it’s so stark.
 I’m no metalsmith to see the difference in weld and material quality between the DNA Motoring exhaust manifold and one that was made in Estonia.

 The one time I’ve actually removed an exhaust manifold from an 850 n/a I remember the two lower bolts of the heat collector.
 That was a donor car that I was stripping so there was no need for finessing.
 I think I finally just ripped it out.
 Memory of details is vague as that was 5 years ago.

-In it, Lucky tackles the most basic — bust most important — questions when shopping for an exhaust for your Volvo: Diameter, Shape, Material, Ease of Installation, Warranty, Sound, and Catalytic Converter + Legality of using non-OEM equipment.
+The most basic — bust most important — questions when shopping for an exhaust for your Volvo: Diameter, Shape, Material, Ease of Installation, Warranty, Sound, and Catalytic Converter + Legality of using non-OEM equipment.

 The most performance gains are seen from the turboback exhausts, which are sold either as a unit (IPD for example) or separately as a downpipe (the section from the turbo to the end of the cat) plus a catback.

 Is the critical unit is the upstream O2 sensor for emissions inspection?
 And what are the clear indications (based on scanner data) of a bad catalytic convertor, and by extension a failing rear O2 sensor?